48 hours in Brighton UK | Quirky things to do

 Alternative activities Brighton

-I found myself easing up as the session went on, even when we had to ‘light our fuse and launch our laughter rocket’.
+I eased up as the session continued, even when we had to ‘light our fuse and launch our laughter rocket’.

-In fairness, I laughed throughout the entire session, awkwardly, genuinely and with a slight sense of abandon.
+In fairness, I laughed awkwardly, genuinely throughout the entire session and with a slight sense of abandonment.

 How to spend 24 hours in Brighton

-It is definitely a unique experience in Brighton. when else in life are you going to find yourself running around a room, clapping your hands together and chanting ‘ho, ho, ha, ha, ha’?
+It is a unique experience in Brighton.
+When else will you find yourself running around a room, clapping your hands together and chanting ‘ho, ho, ha, ha, ha’?

 How to spend 24 hours in Brighton